-During the first half of fiscal 2023, our cash used for investing activities totaled \$7.9 million.
-Our primary uses of cash for investing activities were additional investments in the development of our offerings and purchases of property and equipment in the normal course of business.
+During the first three quarters of fiscal 2023, our cash used for investing activities totaled \$10.4 million.
+Our primary uses of cash for investing activities consisted of additional investments in the development of our offerings and purchases of property and equipment in the normal course of business.

-We spent \$5.3 million during the first two quarters of fiscal 2023 on the development of various content and offerings.
-We believe continued investment in our content and offerings is key to future growth and the development of our subscription offerings.
-We currently expect that our capital spending for curriculum development will total \$9.5 million for fiscal 2023.
+Through May 31, 2023, we have spent \$6.8 million on the development of our various offerings and related content.
+We believe continued investment in our offerings and content is key to future growth and the development of our subscription offerings.
+We currently expect that our capital spending for curriculum development will total \$9.7 million for fiscal 2023.

-Our purchases of property and equipment during the first two quarters of fiscal 2023 consisted primarily of computer software and hardware, and leasehold improvements on our corporate campus.
-We currently anticipate that our purchases of property and equipment will total \$7.6 million in fiscal 2023.
+Our purchases of property and equipment during the first three quarters of fiscal 2023 consisted primarily of computer software and hardware, and leasehold improvements on our corporate campus.
+We currently anticipate that our purchases of property and equipment will total \$3.9 million in fiscal 2023.
+The decrease from prior periods is primarily due to a change in the amount of expected leasehold improvements at our corporate campus location.